The Profinite Rigidity of Free Metabelian Groups: Preliminaries

 \section{Preliminaries}

-In this section, we outline background results regarding metabelian groups, profinite rigidity of modules over Noetherian domains, and cohomological separability conditions for groups.
-We also prove a preliminary result on the comparison between discrete and profinite derived functors for modules over groups of type $\operatorname{FP}_\infty$ with separable cohomology: see Proposition~\ref{Prop::Big} and Corollary~\ref{Cor::Iso}.
+In this section, we outline background results regarding metabelian groups and their homological algebra, as well as the theory of profinite rigidity for modules over Noetherian domains developed by the author in \cite{Me}.